samsymons/samsymons.com/source/articles/2016-08-16-notes-for-coursera-machine-learning-week-1.html.markdown

 When we want to find the derivative of a function, we have to look at see whether or not it takes more than one parameter.
 If we’re just dealing with one parameter, we take the derivative of that function and call it a day.
 However, in the case of the cost function, we never have just one parameter — there is always \\(\theta\_0\\) and then any other theta values.
 This is why we take the partial derivative — we care about the derivative for some \\(\theta\_j\\), and can ignore the other parameters.

-One other thing to thing about is what the derivative is when you’re already at the local minimum.
+One other thing to think about is what the derivative is when you’re already at the local minimum.
 When you’re at the lowest point available, the slope of that point is going to be \\(0\\) — one step of gradient descent is going to do nothing, so you’re done!

 ## Summary